gtewksbury/Microsoft-Bot-Framework-HOL/lab 2 - LUIS/README.md

 What happened?
 For me, LUIS was able to identify all the pertinent information in the request with a very high confidence score!
 Nice work LUIS, pat on the back to ya!

 > Predictions are scored on a scale between 0 and 1 (1 being the highest).
 Look at the score for you're request.
-Depending on the results, you might need more training.
+Depending on the results, your app may need more training.

 ### Publishing

-Now that we've trained our model, it's time to publish our changes so that we can consume our model externally.
-LUIS exposes published models via a publicly accessible REST API (protected by a secret subscription key that only you and your team should know).
+Now that we've trained our model, it's time to publish externally.
+Once published, LUIS exposes your app publicly via a REST API (protected by a secret subscription key that only you and your team should know).
 To make our most recent training publicly available, navigate to the *Publish* menu on the top of your screen.

+> Each time you re-train your app, you'll also have to *publish* to make the changes available through the REST API.

 ![Create LUIS Intent](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%202%20-%20LUIS/images/luis-publish.png)